CS161/PugOS/psets/pset1answers.md

 3. proc::exception() (called from k-exception.S:74 exception_entry, to handle exceptions in kernel mode)
 4. proc::syscall() (called from k-exception.S:174 syscall_entry, to handle system calls in kernel mode)
 5. cpustate::init_ap() (called from k-exception.S:324 ap_rest, initializing an application processor)
+6. cpustate::idle_task() (called to create or return an idle task, and allocates a new stack when creating an idle task)

 Process entry points:
 1. process_main() (called on running a process)